Once you’ve completed your My Account registration, you can:

 You can choose from several convenient payment options, including:

-One-Time Monthly Payments from your bank account or debit card:
+One-Time Monthly Payments from your bank account:

 Recurring payments from your bank account: